 • Results and Evaluation

 A short overview of the activities of each department/unit and the related trainee posts can be found here.
 Please read the document carefully before applying and consult the FMO website www.eeagrants.org for more information.

 Note that candidates will need to specify their preferred area of interest in the online application tool.

 • Master’s degree within law, economics, statistics, political science, international relations, business administration, computer science or other relevant and equivalent degree.
 Candidates with a Bachelor’s degree and relevant experience (job experience, volunteering) may in exceptional circumstances be considered.
-Important Note: for the position in the Grants Management Systems (IT) the minimum level of education is Bachelor’s degree.
+Important Note: for the position in the Grants Management Systems (IT) and for the position 'Funds and Horizontal Concerns: Roma Inclusion', the minimum level of education is Bachelor’s degree.

 • Knowledge of standard office IT applications (Microsoft Office).